mntrsara/accordion-menu/README.md

 - [ Demo ]()

 ## License
-Este projeto está licenciado sob a MIT License.
+This project is licensed under the MIT License.